Retail Video Analytics: 3 Ways It Improves a Store’s Bottom Line

 3. Foot Traffic Heat Mapping

 Reports can be compiled on stored footage, showing you a heat map of your store so you can see which areas are heavily trafficked and which areas are barely visited at all.
-Analytic software can also track your merchandise, identifying what people look through, touch, and buy.
+Retail camera analytic software can also track your merchandise, identifying what people look through, touch, and buy.
 With that information, you’ll know whether you need to rearrange your products or redirect your customers.

 Video Analytics for Retail